MellowNight/MellowNight.github.io/_posts/2023-01-10-firstpost.md

 ### MSR intercepts

-ForteVisor only intercepts reads and writes to the EFER msr.
+AetherVisor only intercepts reads and writes to the EFER msr.
 The EFER.svme bit indicates that AMD SVM is enabled, so it's necessary to spoof it to zero to hide the hypervisor.

 EasyAntiCheat and Battleye write to invalid MSRs to try and trigger undefined behavior while running under the hypervisor, so I inject #GP(0) whenever the guest attempts to write to an MSR outside of the ranges specified in the manual.